carbonfive/shimmer/README.md

 end
 ```

-### Before running the benchmark
+## Debugging the Chrome DevTools wire protocol

+Install [`chrome-protocol-proxy`](https://github.com/wendigo/chrome-protocol-proxy) to see wire traffic over the remote debugging socket.

+    $ go get -u github.com/wendigo/chrome-protocol-proxy

-   1. Be sure to start up the proxy in a separate window before beginning the benchmark suite.
+Be sure to start up the proxy in a separate window before beginning the benchmark suite.

-      ```$ chrome-protocol-proxy```
+    $ chrome-protocol-proxy

 (By default, the proxy listens to client connections on port 9222 and forwards traffic to the Chrome child process on port 9223)

-## Debugging/giving it a whirl
+Be sure to configure your Shimmer::Driver with the `proxy: true` flag.

+## Testing the driver in your console

 You can play with the driver in a console session by simply launching it with: